wanx-troopers/wanx-troopers.github.io/extensions.md

 For record the following parameters (not exposed by the current Comfy implementation) have been reported to work well:

 > 0.95 alpha, 0.3 beta, 4 gamma

+> 0.95 alpha for ultravico doesn't really allow the subject to leave the frame :/

 ## VACE Extensions